-Before that time comes, it’s your job to ensure that your business is prepared, and what better way to do that than performing testing now and then to your existing software such as your customer relationship management (CRM) systems and ticketing platforms.
-And since fuzz testing is among the most straightforward testing techniques, there’s no reason not to use this approach.
+Before that time comes, it’s your job to ensure that your business is prepared, and what better way to do that than to perform testing now and then on your existing software, such as your customer relationship management (CRM) systems and ticketing platforms and since fuzz testing is among the most straightforward testing techniques, there’s no reason not to use this approach.
 Besides, it’s one of those testing techniques that you can automate.

 Yes, you can automate the whole fuzz testing process, so the only time you go hands-on is when you check for the testing results or when you fix the issues discovered.
 However, to automate the process, you need a fuzzer, and there are two types of fuzzers:

 - Dumb Fuzzer: As the name implies, this type of fuzzer injects indiscriminately.
 For instance, if the program is a calculator, it will enter just about anything, from letters to special characters.
 Since the inputs are entirely random, their accuracy is questionable.
 On the bright side, it’s easy to set up, both moneywise and timewise.

 - Smart Fuzzers: Smart fuzzers are an upgraded version of dumb fuzzers.
 It’s harder to set up, but it’s more accurate.
 So, for the previous example, instead of entering completely random inputs, the fuzzer will inject inputs that follow the same format as numbers, such as mathematical operations or functions.

 So, not only can you automate the whole fuzz testing process, but you can also choose between two options with apparent differences.
 But regardless of which you choose, the fuzzer should still do a great job at cutting down on the maintenance costs.